 Be Ready To Tell Your Story

 This past week was very interesting and exciting for me at Microsoft.
-All within a few days I had a new manager as a result of a transformation and someone who I have never met knock on my door for a new opportunity within the company.
+Within a few days, I had a new manager as a result of a transformation, and someone who I have never met knocked on my door for a new opportunity within the company.
 In both cases, I was able to share my career strategy deck to quickly bring them up to speed on who I am, what I aspire to achieve, and where I am going.
 My new manager and I reviewed the deck during a 1:1 and this gave him an opportunity to learn more about me and I was able to share my passions.
 As for the prospective hiring manager, I was able to pinpoint the role of my career roadmap and the fact that it was a potential match for us both.
 Time will tell what comes from these adventures but one thing is for sure – don’t be caught off guard not being able to tell your story when the environment quickly changes for either the good or bad.

 Earlier this year during a conversation with a leader I told him that career management was one of my passions and I thought we could take it to a higher level at Microsoft.
 A few weeks later he asked me to record a video on this topic and host a discussion with the broader organization.
-Since then I have been even more energized by sharing this framework more broadly and leading monthly roundtables to help follow colleagues learn more about themselves and how they can align their passions with Microsoft’s business need.
+Since then I have been even more energized by sharing this framework more broadly and leading monthly roundtables to help follow colleagues learn more about themselves and how they can align their passions with Microsoft’s business needs.
 A few months ago I won a thought leadership award and it was the extra motivation that I needed to create this website.
 I am leading a movement to change lives and it’s the stories that always keep me coming back for more.

 Everybody loves a good story – what is yours?